pikepdf/pikepdf/docs/index.rst

 At a glance
 -----------

-pikepdf is a library intended developers who want to create, manipulate, parse, repair, and abuse the PDF format.
+pikepdf is a library intended for developers who want to create, manipulate, parse, repair, and abuse the PDF format.
 It supports reading and write PDFs, including creating from scratch.
 Thanks to QPDF, it supports linearizing PDFs and access to encrypted PDFs.